zethomas/Connecting-Greece/README.md

 # latlongcoords.csv
 This is a secondary data set based on inscription_database_Rcompat.csv which allows for the drawing of segmented lines within RStudio Cloud using leaflet, instead of leaflet's default continuous line.
+It uses the same IDs assigned to the inscription_database_Rcompat.csv file (one ID per inscription) to keep the two files linked together.